deeplearning4j/deeplearning4j/gettingstarted.md

 * Cygwin is not supported.
 You must install DL4J from **DOS Windows**.

 * Running this file, [WindowsInfo.bat](https://gist.github.com/AlexDBlack/9f70c13726a3904a2100), can help debug your Windows install.
 Here's one [example of its output](https://gist.github.com/AlexDBlack/4a3995fea6dcd2105c5f) that shows what to expect.
+First download it, then open a command window / terminal. `cd` to the directory to which it was dowloaded.
+Enter `WindowsInfo` and hit enter.
+To copy its output, right click on command window -> select all -> hit enter.
+Output is then on clipboard.

 ### <a name="source">Working With Source</a>